Strategic Housing Market Analysis Reports (Published October 2022)

-The Housing Executive is pleased to present its Strategic Housing Market Analysis reports for the Belfast Housing Market Area and the Derry/Strabane Housing Market areas.
+The Housing Executive is pleased to present its Strategic Housing Market Analysis reports for all of Northern Ireland’s housing market areas.

-- Ballymena Housing Market Area and Causeway Coast Housing Market Areas (including Mid and East Antrim, and Causeway Coast and Glens Local Authorities).
+- Ballymena Housing Market Area and Causeway Coast Housing Market Areas; includes Mid and East Antrim (part), and Causeway Coast and Glens Local Authorities;

-- Newry and Craigavon Urban Area Housing Market Areas (including Armagh, Banbridge and Craigavon, and Newry, Mourne and Down Local Authorities);
+- Newry and Craigavon Urban Area Housing Market Areas; includes Armagh, Banbridge and Craigavon, and part of Newry, Mourne and Down Local Authorities;

-- Fermanagh, Omagh, Cookstown and Dungannon Housing Market Areas (including Fermanagh and Omagh, and Mid Ulster Local Authorities); and
+- Fermanagh, Omagh, Cookstown and Dungannon Housing Market Areas; includes Fermanagh and Omagh, and Mid Ulster Local Authorities; and

 - Market – those who can afford market rent or has sufficient income to enter and sustain home ownership.